We may earn money or products from the companies mentioned in this post.

 Mushroom Caps Stuffed with Shrimp

 Mushroom Caps stuffed with Shrimp is a fast and easy recipe.
 Great served as an appetizer or as a light side dish.
-If shrimp isn’t your thing, don’t add it.
-Smoked salmon, lump crab or finely shredded mozzarella cheese sometimes called ‘fancy’ shredded cheese can be used instead of the shredded Parmesan cheese.
+If shrimp isn’t your thing, don’t add it!
+Smoked salmon, lox, or lump crab.
+Finely shredded mozzarella cheese sometimes called ‘fancy’ shredded cheese can be used instead of the shredded Parmesan cheese.
 Really, just about anything will taste better stuffed into a mushroom cap.

 This recipe was made using with cremini mushrooms but you can substitute white button mushrooms.
-We prefer the meaty, earthy, taste of cremini mushrooms for this recipe.
-Cremini mushroom caps tend to be larger than the white button mushrooms most often found in grocery stores.
-Either mushroom type will work in this recipe, its a personal choice really since both types of mushrooms are readily available in grocery stores.
+Cremini have an earthy, meaty taste that is perfect for this recipe.
+Cremini mushrooms tend to be larger than the white button variety most often found in grocery stores.
+Either type will work in this recipe, its really a personal choice since both types are readily available in grocery stores.
 Undecided?
 Use both, cremini and white button.

 These little beauties are the perfect ‘finger’ food.
 Pick one up and pop it into your mouth.
 No plate required.
-Stuffed mushroom caps are really an fast, easy and affordable appetizer option.
-Fill them with anything you like, from chopped artichoke hearts to browned bulk sausage the filling options are endless.
+Stuffed mushroom caps are really a fast, easy and affordable appetizer option.
+Fill them with anything you like, from chopped artichoke hearts to browned bulk sausage, the filling options are endless.
 Don’t throw out the stems after you remove the from the caps.
 Dice the stems and add them to whatever filling your making.